pat-123/portfolio_projects/README.md

 - For detailed analysis, click https://github.com/pat-123/bigmart

-# overall the intermediate projects are in a structured format, basically in python modules
+## NOTE : Overall the intermediate projects are in a structured format, basically in python modules